thc2cat/tgrep/README.md

 ## License (later)

-This project is licensed under the whatever License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the ??
+License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments